paulispaulis/pig-page/_posts/2023-01-30-perception-system-survey.markdown

 ![enerf motion blur]({{ site.baseurl }}/images/survey/enerf.png)

 E-NeRF proposes to use an event camera to estimate NeRFs in challenging conditions.
 It is a wholly different type of camera so it can perform better where regular RGB would fail.
 If within the project we plan to place actual sensors on robots an event camera might be worth considering.
 Though the integration of it to a NeRF is a novel research area; while E-NeRF has made their code available, integration would likely still take work.
-But this is still worthy to note, as the fact that this has been done and researchers are working on it means that motion blur and darker environments will have a sensor solution!
+Nevertheless this is  worthy to note, as the fact that this has been done and researchers are working on it means that motion blur and darker environments will have a sensor solution!
 So our work can assume it.

 ### Decomposing NeRF